 Mary Podgorny | Founder

-Mary has managed hundreds of U.S. service member genealogy cases and brings over 20 years research and management experience assembling and leading teams and thousands of employees.
+Mary has managed hundreds of U.S. service member genealogy cases and brings over 20 years research and management experience assembling and leading teams and hundreds of employees.
 When Mary became aware of this mission and the staggering number of U.S. service members still unaccounted for, she recognized there was a vast amount of genealogical research that needed to be completed.
 She wanted to help and knew others that wanted to help and Lithic Genealogy was born.
-Mary is a member of the National Genealogical Society, the International Society of Genetic Genealogy and the Roswell Historical Society.
+Mary is a member of the National Genealogical Society, the International Society of Genetic Genealogy, the Roswell Historical Society, and the Milton Historical Society.

 Ashley Oscarson | Director of Research